-IMPORTANT INFORMATION PER COVID-19: The Community Boards’ office will be closed for unscheduled walk-ins and in-person services until further notice.
-We will continue our services remotely during this time.
-We are specifically now doing Zoom mediations.
-You may start your mediation online by completing this form: Start a Mediation.
+IMPORTANT INFORMATION PER COVID-19: The Community Boards office is closed for unscheduled walk-ins and in-person services until further notice.
+We are continuing to provide services remotely on Zoom at this time, with some options for in-person mediations.
+For in-person mediations, people will need to be vaccinated and wear masks.
+You may start the mediation process by calling our office or by completing the following online form: Start a Mediation.

 Our professional mediation and facilitation services have two primary goals: 1) repairing valuable customer, vendor, investment, and working relationships while 2) helping the involved parties reach their own agreements and settlements.